coinbump/PhaseJumpPro/README.md

 - Input Schemes (Move to Mouse for Cursors, Aim at Mouse for shooters)
 - Grid-Based Games (Bejeweled, Tetris, etc.)

+# Special Effects
+- SpriteTrail2D shows a trail of fading sprite samples behind a moving sprite (for ghost trail effect)
+- FXFade will fade from startAlpha to endAlpha, and (optionally) cull after fade out is copmlete

 # Editor Scripts

 I created some scripts to make life easier for 2D Game developers: